 Loch Lomond to Glenfinnan is a couple of hours in the car and you will have the chance to drive through Glencoe (you could even make a few photo stops along the way like we did).

-If you want to spot the train going past in Glenfinnan then you do have to be calculating the time in advance.
+If you want to spot the train crossing Glenfinnan Viaduct then you do have to calculate the time in advance.
 We’d spent some time researching before our trip and had worked out that arriving in Glenfinnan for about 2pm would give us a bit of time to find a good spot for photos and patiently anticipate the arrival of the infamous train.

 It turns out that lots of other people had the same idea as us.
 If you also want to join in, then here are some tips on seeing the train, where to park and where to take photos from (including photos of the stunning sights behind you)!